Foundation Models for Zero-Shot Segmentation of Scientific Images without AI-Ready Data: Results and Analysis

 The performance disparity between datasets likely stems from inherent differences in image characteristics.
 The amorphous dataset’s more distinct features (e.g., contrast, texture) allow models like SAM-only to perform better, while the crystalline dataset’s uniform and complex structures require the explicit guidance provided by Zenesis.
-The use of GroundedDINO in Zenesis is pivotal, as it addresses the core weakness of SAM and Otsu: their reliance on maximum confidence scores to select regions, which fails in (Fig. \ref{comparison}) low-contrast or ambiguous scenarios.
+The use of GroundingDINO in Zenesis is pivotal, as it addresses the core weakness of SAM and Otsu: their reliance on maximum confidence scores to select regions, which fails in (Fig. \ref{comparison}) low-contrast or ambiguous scenarios.
 By grounding segmentation to text-prompted objects, Zenesis reduces false positives and improves accuracy, particularly in challenging cases like crystalline samples.

+Although this paper focuses on FIB-SEM datasets as a representative challenge in materials science, Zenesis is already being evaluated on other scientific imaging modalities such as cryo-TEM and micro-CT, with preliminary results indicating comparable or even greater segmentation improvements, highlighting the method's adaptability across domains with diverse image characteristics.
+The platform's built-in evaluation system (Fig.~\ref{dashboard}) supports performance validation using limited labeled data from any new scientific dataset, facilitating generalization assessment with minimal manual overhead.

+A timing test on CPU-based systems shows consistent performance across varied image resolutions: a 640×480 RGB image from RefCOCO took ~8 seconds, a 292×1318 8-bit grayscale FIB-SEM image ~9 seconds, and a 2560×2560 32-bit micro-CT image 10 seconds, all using the SAM1 configuration on an Apple M4 Max CPU without GPU acceleration.
+These results suggest resolution-agnostic behavior under default settings and demonstrate interactive feasibility on consumer hardware.
+To enhance scalability, we are developing a GPU-accelerated SAM2-based version for deployment on the NERSC Perlmutter supercomputer, leveraging NVIDIA A100 GPUs.
+Prior benchmarks have shown 10–40X speedups for transformer-based vision models on similar architectures\cite{lakshminarasimhan2024brickdl}, indicating that Zenesis could achieve sub-second per-slice processing, enabling efficient segmentation of large-scale scientific datasets.

 Overall, Zenesis shows exceptional adaptability and reliability, even in slices with complex or subtle features.
 This makes it a promising tool for real-world applications where high-quality annotations are scarce.
 Future work could explore optimizing the text-guided grounding process and extending the framework to other domains with similar segmentation challenges.